nuxt/vercel-builder/README.md

 - Type: `Boolean`
 - Default: `false`

-To pre-render routes during the build using `nuxt generate` set this to true.
-Routes that are not generated will fallback to the server lambda, use the [Nuxt.js exclude configuration](https://nuxtjs.org/api/configuration-generate#exclude) to disable generation of certain routes.
+To pre-render routes during the build using `nuxt generate`, set this to true.
+Routes that are not generated will fallback to the server lambda.
+Use [Nuxt.js' exclude option](https://nuxtjs.org/api/configuration-generate#exclude) to disable generation of certain routes.

 Example: